-- Maintaining ongoing communication and collaboration with the Faculty Mentor, Site Mentor, and Director of Capstone Development throughout the entirety of the Doctoral Internship and Capstone processes. - Ensuring compliance with all University and OT Program Requirements as outlined in the MWU OT Program Doctoral Internship & Capstone Manual (including, but not limited to, immunizations, trainings, etc.). - Ensuring compliance with any additional requirements set forth by the Doctoral Internship Site. - Collaborating with the Faculty Mentor and Site Mentor on the establishment of individualized student learning objectives for the Doctoral Internship. - Completing and documenting at least 560 hours (14 weeks full-time) for the Doctoral Internship, 80% of which (448 hours) must be completed on-site at the Doctoral Internship Site. - Proactively working towards all learning objectives for the duration of the Doctoral Internship and Capstone process. - Collaborating with the Faculty Mentor and Site Mentor to ensure that the Capstone Project implementation progresses according to originally agreed upon timelines throughout the Doctoral Internship. - Collaborating with the Faculty Mentor and Site Mentor to identify an appropriate means for dissemination of the Capstone Project outcomes.
+Maintaining ongoing communication and collaboration with the Faculty Mentor, Site Mentor, and Director of Capstone Development throughout the entirety of the Doctoral Internship and Capstone processes.

+- Ensuring compliance with all University and OT Program Requirements as outlined in the MWU OT Program Doctoral Internship & Capstone Manual (including, but not limited to, immunizations, trainings, etc.). - Ensuring compliance with any additional requirements set forth by the Doctoral Internship Site. - Collaborating with the Faculty Mentor and Site Mentor on the establishment of individualized student learning objectives for the Doctoral Internship. - Completing and documenting at least 448 hours (14 weeks full-time) for the Doctoral Internship. - Proactively working towards all learning objectives for the duration of the Doctoral Internship and Capstone process. - Collaborating with the Faculty Mentor and Site Mentor to ensure that the Capstone Project implementation progresses according to originally agreed upon timelines throughout the Doctoral Internship. - Collaborating with the Faculty Mentor and Site Mentor to identify an appropriate means for dissemination of the Capstone Project outcomes.